The Ultimate Canadian Winter Bucket List; Best Canadian Winter Activities

-Watch the northern lights from a remote fly-in lodge in Canada's Arctic
+Watch the Northern Lights from a Remote Fly-in Lodge in Canada's Arctic

-Skate the Rideau Canal Skateway, the largest outdoor skating rink in the world
+Skate the Rideau Canal Skateway, the Largest Outdoor Skating Rink in the World

 Canada's capital is home to the largest outdoor skating rink in the world, and gliding down all 7.8km of the Rideau Canal Skateway in Ottawa does not disappoint.
 Start at kilometre 0 with an incredible view of Parliament Hill and wind your way through the city all the way to Dow's Lake, where the annual Ice Dragon Boat Festival take place every February.
 Skates and sleighs can be rented at kilometer 0, where a plethora of snacks including Beavertail pastries, hot chocolate, maple taffy and poutine are also available to start or bookend your skating adventure.

-March is peak maple season in Canada, and no winter bucket list is complete without a visit to a local sugar shack to indulge in everything maple.
-Fulton's Pancake House and Sugarbush just south of Pakenham in the Ottawa region, is the picture perfect spot to dive into the full maple experience.
+March is peak maple syrup season in Canada, and no winter bucket list is complete without a visit to a local sugar shack to indulge in everything maple.
+Fulton's Pancake House and Sugarbush, just south of Pakenham in the Ottawa region, is the picture perfect spot to dive into the full maple experience.
 Learn about tapping trees, from traditional methods to modern day techniques, and visit the onsite sugar shack to see sap being converted into sticky syrup.
 Then cap of your visit with a stack of flapjacks (topped with fresh maple syrup of course), or a gooey stick of maple taffy on snow.
 A horse drawn sleigh ride through the sugar bush is an added bonus on weekends, and a snowy trails through the sugar bush are a great way to explore the area on foot.

-Celebrate winter at Quebec City's Carnaval de Quebec
+Celebrate Winter at Quebec City's Carnaval de Quebec

 For anyone who is looking for the ultimate Canadian experience, the Carnaval de Quebec is definitely the quintessential winter festival.
 From giant snow slides and a winter Ferris-wheel, to cross-country skiing and skating on the plains of Abraham, the historic backdrop of Quebec City is the perfect snowy setting for this amazing celebration of winter.
 For anyone who grew up with a French Canadian influence in their life, a visit to Bonhomme Carnaval's ice palace is a must, and meeting this iconic winter snowman is nothing short of magical.
 Quebec City can get cold in the winter, but the amazing variety of cozy bistros and comfy cafes is the perfect way to warm up after an action packed day of winter fun.

-Canada's biggest city sits on the shores of Lake Ontario, and Toronto provides some unique winter urban experiences that are not to be missed.
-With several unique skating spots in the city, the rink at Harbourfront Centre definitely provides the most iconic view, with the majestic CN Tower providing a postcard perfect backdrop.
-Take a stroll along the waterfront and you'll also find HTO Park, a popular spot for sun worshipping locals in the summer, but a also unique place to spot winter wildlife like ducks to swans in the winter months.
+Take a stroll along the waterfront and you'll also find HTO Park, a popular spot for sun worshipping locals in the summer, but a also unique place to spot winter wildlife like ducks and swans in the winter months.
 Want to get the most iconic winter view of the city?
 Take the ice-breaking Toronto ferry over to the Toronto Islands and enjoy the seclusion of this unique island community.
 Watch locals play pond hockey on the frozen inlets or seek out the postcard perfect views of city from the icy shoreline.

 Previous